victorioussolutionsltd/short_urls/README.md

 - NestJS framework
 - TypeORM with PostgreSQL
 - URL shortening with click tracking
+- Optional URL expiry (short links valid only for a limited time)
 - No authentication (public endpoints)
 - Docker Compose for PostgreSQL